edhowland/viper/Vish.md

 ```

 Additional arguments passed to a block instead of a lambda are ignored.
-Variables set in a block affect the current scope, but not in the body of a lambda.
+Variables set in a block affect the current scope, but not in the body of a lambda, as mentioned above in the discussion about variable scope.
 Variables set inside the body of a lambda are treated like those in a  the body of a function.
 They are local to the executation lifetime of the lambda.
 However, they can be made global
 with the 'global' statement like for functions.